The Spurs went from rebuilding to team to be feared. Up next: a battle with the defending champion Oklahoma City Thunder.

 A city is all-in once more

 The Spurs are practically inextricable from San Antonio's identity as a city.
-That sense of community has been on full display this week, from offers of complimentary coffee and breakfast tacos after playoffs victories to pop-up fan shops and official watch parties.
+That sense of community has been on full display during the playoffs, from offers of complimentary coffee and breakfast tacos after playoffs victories to pop-up fan shops and official watch parties.
+And, of course, to the honking that has broken out not just in downtown, but all over San Antonio after each and every Spurs win.

 The casual fan's guide to the Spurs playoffs return